AnkitAhlwat/GitHub-User-Documentation/docs/index.md

 Welcome to the Github User Documentation guide.
-This guide is intended for new programmers that require a quick start guide on how to begin using Github and Git.
+This documentation is intended for new programmers that require a quick start guide on Github and Git.

 The following topics are covered: